sankalpdayal/carnd_term1_p5/README.md

 ## Histogram of Oriented Gradients (HOG)

-### 1. Extraction of HOG and other features from the training images.
+### 1. Extraction of HOG features from the training images.

 The code for this step is contained in the third code cell of the IPython notebook 'Vehicle_Detection.ipynb' under the title 'Method to get histogram of gradients'.
 The function `get_hog_features` takes in the image and parameters like orient, pixles per cell etc and returns features.
 It optionally also returns HOG feature image.